 Mold is a respiratory irritant and allergen, so a mask with a N-95 respirator is important, especially if you know you are allergic to mold.
 A simple dust mask will NOT protect you from the mold spores.
 For more information about safety, visit: What to Wear before entering a Home or Building with Mold Damage by the CDC.
 To learn more about face masks see our post: In-depth Guide to Face Masks: Allergies, Grass Cutting, and COVID-19.

 The first thing people often turn to to clean mold is the worst choice.
 Bleach.

 Bleach is a combination of chemicals used as an agent to kill bacteria and whiten clothes, floors, and walls.
 Bleach contains sodium hypochlorite which is toxic to bacteria, fish, and human beings.
-Sodium hypochlorite is a known carcinogen (cancer causing agent), and can cause both respiratory and skin irritation or damage.
+Sodium hypochlorite can cause respiratory, skin, and eye irritation or damage.
 This alone is enough reason to find a better alternative cleaning agent!

-But there is more.
+Of course, there are more reasons to avoid bleach.
 Bleach is designed to kill bacteria, and will not completely remove a mold problem.
 Molds are fungi, and they can and will grow back after bleaching.

 There are 3 simple ingredients you can safely use to clean away mold in your home: white vinegar, baking soda, hydrogen peroxide.

 To clean a hard surface (like a shower stall, tiles, toilet, sink, or floor), simply add hydrogen peroxide OR white vinegar to a clean, empty spray bottle undiluted.
 Never mix these chemicals!
 Choose one or the other.